woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/data.rst

 1. Using :guilabel:`Windows Explorer`, locate the :file:`suite-data-dir.zip` from the WAR bundle.

-2. Right click :file:`suite-data-dir.zip` and select :file:menuselection:`Extract All`.
+2. Right click :file:`suite-data-dir.zip` and select :menuselection:`Extract All`.

    .. figure:: ../img/data_extract_all.png
       :scale: 80%